 If you’ve ever had a sewer line issue, you’ll know that it’s not a fun situation to be in.
 Whether your sewer line is old, cracked, or has a big hole, you know it’s a pretty sh*tty situation.
 When it comes to sewer line repairs, the choices can be overwhelming, so we want to make it easy for you to know what options are out there and which option is best for you and your home.

-At Monkey Wrench Plumbing, our dedicated drain department has worked with busted sewer pipes all over Los Angeles, so we know the different options you have and what options are best for which homes.
+At Monkey Wrench Plumbing, Heating, Air & Electric, our dedicated drain department has worked with busted sewer pipes all over Los Angeles, so we know the different options you have and what options are best for which homes.
 We want to pass that knowledge to you so you can feel confident with your sewer line solution.

-If you’ve read any of our other pipe repair articles, you’ll know that there are 3 main methods to repairing pipes:
+If you’ve read any of our other pipe repair articles, you’ll know that there are 3 main methods for repairing pipes:

 By the end of this article, you’ll learn what an epoxy liner is, what you can expect during the process, and if this option is right for you and your home.